neuefische/wd-flipped-classroom-curriculum/sessions/js-functions-2/js-functions-2.md

 // the return value is now stored in "secondSum", namely 160
 ```

-> 💡 An expression is anything that evaluates to a value: a variable, a math operation like `2 + 3`
+> 💡 An expression is anything that evaluates to a value: a variable, a hardcoded value like `true`
-> or even another function call!
+> or `6`, a math operation like `2 + 3` or even another function call!

 By this, we can outsource computations and / or decision processes and continue using the returned
 value in the program.